-Changing a baby boy’s diaper can be a scary proposition for many parents and if you’ve landed here then you probably already know what I’m talking about.
-Due to their anatomy, little boys are able to spray pee all over the place at a moment’s notice and many times that pee lands on mom, dad, and everything else when the diaper is off.
-Now that I have a baby boy in diapers I thought I would share my top tips for preventing your baby boy from peeing on you during a diaper change.
+Changing a baby boy’s diaper can be a scary proposition for many parents, and if you’ve landed here then you probably already know what I’m talking about.
+Due to their anatomy, little boys are able to spray pee all over the place at a moment’s notice.

 There are many things you can try to prevent your baby boy from peeing on your but I’ve had the most success with changing the diaper quickly, encouraging him to pee before the change, and keeping him warm throughout the process.
 Pee guard products are a gimmick and mostly a waste of money.